-Update – March 12th 2018: The described procedure now results in “Permission denied”.
-If anyone knows how to still access SAP CF with SSH, please share.
+Update – March 12th 2018: The described procedure now results in “Permission denied” when running from Putty.

 Are you wondering what the devil is going on at other end after your CF PUSH?
 In my case, my app had a feature where files were stored on the server, and I wanted to take a look under the bonnit to see if it was doing the right thing.
 I still haven’t found a good way of doing this using the cockpit, therefore SSH could be a good option here.